mcollina/native-hdr-histogram/README.md

 Record `value` in the histogram with a count of `count` and backfill based on a `expectedInterval`.
 This is specifically used for recording latency.
-If `value` is larger than the `expectedInterval` then the latency recording system has experienced co-ordinated omission.
+If `value` is larger than the `expectedInterval` then the latency recording system has experienced coordinated omission.
 This method fills in the values that would have occurred had the client providing the load not been blocked.

 Returns `true` if the recording was successful, `false` otherwise.